Back to Home

 Tax Documents

-Fold is a fintech app that lets users earn and spend bitcoin.
-I led the integration of TaxBit, a third-party tax document provider, to deliver IRS forms to users who sold bitcoin; a hard compliance requirement with a mid-February deadline.
+Once users could sell bitcoin (a feature I helped launch), they were creating taxable events.
+That meant we needed to provide tax documentation.
+I led the integration of TaxBit, a third-party tax document provider, to deliver IRS forms to the ~5,000 users who sold bitcoin in 2024.
+Hard compliance requirement, mid-February deadline.

-No one at Fold had built crypto tax reporting before.
-I became the subject matter expert: evaluating vendors, learning IRS requirements, and translating regulatory complexity into requirements my team could execute against.
+No one at Fold had done crypto tax reporting before.
+I became the person who figured it out — evaluating vendors, learning IRS requirements, and translating all of that into something my team could actually build against.

 The Gap

 When Fold launched bitcoin selling, we created a tax obligation for our users.
-Anyone who sold bitcoin through Fold in 2024 would need documentation to report it on their taxes.
-The problem: we had no infrastructure for this, no internal expertise, and a hard mid-February compliance deadline.
+Anyone who sold bitcoin through Fold in 2024 would need documentation to report it.
+The problem: we had no infrastructure, no internal expertise, and a hard mid-February compliance deadline.

-We had about 10 weeks, two engineers, one junior designer, and a product manager (me) who'd never built a tax feature.
+We had about 10 weeks, two engineers, one junior designer, and me — a PM who'd never built a tax feature.

 Understanding the Users

-I talked to users and analyzed support data to understand what they actually needed.
-The picture was clear.
+I talked to users and dug into support data to figure out what people actually needed.

 Most users want "just tell me what to report."
 They don't want to think about disposition methods or cost basis calculations.
 They want a PDF they can upload to TurboTax and forget about.

-A minority want the raw data.
+A smaller group wants the raw data.
 They have accountants, they track their own taxes, or they want to cross-reference against their own records.
-These users need a CSV they can manipulate.
+They need a CSV.

-Users get anxious in December.
-When they see communication from Coinbase and other crypto platforms about upcoming tax documents but hear nothing from Fold, they assume something is wrong.
-They're already anxious about taxes.
+Everyone gets anxious in December.
+When they see tax comms from every other crypto platform but nothing from Fold, they start worrying.

 The Communication Strategy

-I made a deliberate call: tackle what we could handle first.
-The feature would get built, but I could message about it immediately with zero engineering effort.
+I made a call: tackle what we could handle first.
+The feature would get built, but I could address the anxiety immediately with zero engineering effort.

 2. Support article.
-I wrote documentation explaining bitcoin tax reporting: what forms they'd receive, what they mean, and when to expect them.
-This became the canonical answer for any tax-related queries.
-I worked with TaxBit to ensure the language I used was consistent with theirs.
+I wrote documentation explaining bitcoin tax reporting — what forms they'd receive, what they mean, when to expect them.
+I worked with TaxBit to make sure the language was consistent with theirs.
+This became the go-to answer for any tax-related questions.

 3. In-app "coming soon" component.
-I had previously built a reusable component for in-app messaging that didn't require engineering to update; I could push changes live myself.
-I leveraged it here to ship messaging to impacted users immediately.
-It said tax documents were coming and linked to the support article.
-I targeted users who had sold bitcoin in 2024; this wasn't homepage copy that everyone saw, it was a component only those users saw.
+I'd previously built a reusable component for in-app messaging that I could update without engineering.
+I used it here to get messaging in front of impacted users immediately.
+It linked to the support article.

-The link took users out of the app to the support article; not ideal UX, but it was a deliberate tradeoff.
-Building an in-app page would require front-end engineering time I didn't have.
-The tradeoff: get copy in users' eyes before they needed documents, and accept that the experience wasn't perfect.
+The link took users out of the app — not ideal, but building an in-app page would've required frontend time I didn't have.
+The tradeoff: get something in users' eyes now and accept that the experience wasn't perfect.

-The impact was immediate.
-Support let me know that tickets asking about tax documents dropped dramatically after we shipped the email and in-app component.
-What would've become ticket volume while the feature was still in dev got caught before it snowballed.
+Support told me ticket volume about tax documents dropped right after we pushed the email and in-app component.
+What would've snowballed into a support problem while we were still building got caught early.

 The FAQ became a living document.
-I gathered questions from Support as they came in and worked with TaxBit to refine the support documentation.
-By the time documents shipped, users had already been primed on the answers.
+I gathered questions from Support as they came in and refined the docs with TaxBit.
+By the time the actual feature shipped, users had already been primed on the answers.

-This was the first thing I completed; before any screens, before any API integration, before any backend work.
-High impact, low effort, immediate value.
+This was the first thing I completed — before any screens, before any API work.
+High impact, low effort.

 The Complexity

-Internal stakeholders.
-Legal needed to review every screen showing tax information.
-Compliance needed sign-off on the data flow.
-Finance needed to understand the cost implications.
+Internally: Legal reviewed every screen showing tax information.
+Compliance signed off on data flow.
+Finance needed to understand cost implications.
 Engineering needed clear requirements.
-Support needed training and tooling.
-Design needed to iterate on the UI.
-Marketing needed to review user-facing copy.
+Support needed training.
+Design iterated on the UI.
+Marketing reviewed copy.
 Growth needed visibility.
 The CEO had final say.

-Eight-plus stakeholder groups total.
-I led weekly cross-company standups with my two engineers, our junior designer, and TaxBit's integration team.
+I ran weekly cross-company standups with my two engineers, our junior designer, and TaxBit.
 Set up the TaxBit dashboard.
 Trained support on the portal.
 Wrote all user-facing documentation.

 The Tradeoff

 TaxBit's W-9 SDK gave us two options: pre-fill the fields (making them non-editable) or leave them blank (making them editable).
-I chose pre-fill.
+We went with pre-fill.

-Why pre-fill was the right UX choice.
-The data should be correct; we already have it on file, verified through our onboarding process.
-If someone could sell Bitcoin on Fold, they already had a full debit card, which required their name, address, and SSN.
-Users just hit "Confirm and Sign" instead of typing out nine fields.
-Leaving fields blank increases user error risk; typos, wrong addresses, misremembered info.
-One button is better UX than nine form fields.
+The data should be correct — we already had it on file, verified through our onboarding process.
+If someone could sell bitcoin on Fold, they already had a debit card, which required their name, address, and SSN.
+One "Confirm and Sign" button is better UX than nine form fields.
+And leaving fields blank introduces user error — typos, wrong addresses, misremembered info.

-I created a dedicated Zendesk view for these tickets so support could monitor that bucket.
-Support agreed to treat them as high-priority during tax season.
-I also worked with engineering to set up a trigger: when Fold's backend updated a user's PII, it would auto-push to TaxBit.
-So if support made a change, the next time the user opened their W-9, it would show the corrected info.
+For those users, I added a banner on the W-9 with a button that opened a pre-filled support ticket.
+Created a dedicated Zendesk view so support could monitor that bucket.
+Worked with engineering to set up a trigger: when Fold's backend updated a user's PII, it auto-pushed to TaxBit, so the next time they opened their W-9 it would show the corrected info.

-The architectural rationale.
-Even if the fields could have been editable, Fold has its own PII verification processes.
-We use third-party ID verification.
-If someone randomly changes their address, it might get flagged for fraud.
-Compliance has processes for that.
-So PII changes needed to go through Fold's internal processes anyway; the support workaround wasn't just a timeline compromise, it was architecturally correct.
+There was also an architectural reason this made sense.
+Fold has its own PII verification processes — third-party ID verification, fraud checks.
+If someone randomly changes their address, it might get flagged.
+PII changes needed to go through Fold's internal processes anyway.
+The support workaround wasn't just a timeline compromise — it was the right flow.

-Out of 50 total tickets, only ~10 were actual PII changes.
-Exactly as predicted.
+Out of 50 total support tickets, only about 10 were actual PII changes.
+Right in line with what the data predicted.

 Product Decisions